sustainable-lalibela/guidelines/docs/guidelines/manuscript.md

 #### Call number

 > This call number is given by the Sustainable Lalibela project.
-SL stands for Sustainable Lalibela, MS for manuscript, Lalibala for a place name, two capital letters for the church, then a sequential number of a manuscript item in the respected church collection.

 - mandatory
+- `SL_MS_StLalibela_{AAA}_{000}`

+Call number parts:

-- `SL_MS_Lalibala_{AA}_{000}`
+- `SL`: Sustainable Lalibela
+- `MS`: type of the object (here manuscript)
+- `StLalibela`: name of the monastry (Saint Lalibela)
+- `AAA`: 3 letters code of the repository institution (actual location of storage) – TBD
+- `ddd`: 3 digits sequential number

 !!! example

-    SL_MS_Lalibala_MD_001
+    SL_MS_StLalibela_BGO_018

+    SL_MS_StLalibela_MUS_107

+TODO: list 3 letters codes of (10 churches + 2 museums)

 #### Other call numbers

-> Other call numbers given outside of the Sustainable Lalibela project.
+> Other (old or new) call numbers given outside of the Sustainable Lalibela project.
+In the case of an old one, never update it.
+>
+> If the manuscript is already described in the 2022 inventory of Amhara regional Culture and Tourism Bureau, you **MUST** give the call number of the manuscript in this inventory.
+>
+> TODO: write the same kind of rule with Ethiopia national inventory identification number.

-- optional?
+- optional
 - text

+!!! warning

+	Create a new field for each different call number (click `+` button), and DON'T write several call numbers in the same field.

 !!! example

+	AM-LL-IV-16

-	B10.IV.1, AM-LL-IV-16, LAL-IV-2002.5, ET-AM-LL-011-IV-001
+	ET-AM-LL-011-IV-001

 #### Title

 > Here ‘title’ stands for a generic title / label that can give a hint about the main content of the book.
 It is a title that is used by the community members to refer to the book orally or in the inventory lists.
 They are registered according to the following schema: Geez title (written in Latin alphabet) / its English translation.
 If Clavis BM id (CAe) is available, it is provided as well.

-- mandatory
+- required
-- enum
+- single value selection

 Values: